REQUIRED: Vaccination card or Negative test 72 hrs prior (KAUAI & BIG ISLAND) 48 Hours prior (OAHU)

 Mauna Loa Helicopter Tours does waive all airport fees and fuel surcharges.

-Total weight per seat is restricted to 275 pounds.
 We do not impose any weight surcharges for individual or combined passenger weights.
 Per FAA regulations, all passengers plus carry-on items will be weighed at check-in.

 You are most welcome to fly with us through the seventh month of your pregnancy, providing you feel comfortable with the motion of the helicopter in the air, as well as wearing a regular (three-point) seatbelt across your body.